 Key changes include:

-A single suggestions experience, replacing separate Train and Analyze views.
+A single recommendations experience, replacing separate Train and Analyze views.

 Clearer automation guidance, instead of prioritizing escalation guidance.

-Removal of “Investigation needed” suggestions, which were vague and hard to act on.
+Removal of “Investigation needed” recommendations, which were vague and hard to act on.

 Exclusive focus on resolution rate, with other metrics planned for future iterations.